Finding Culture-Sensitive Neurons in Vision-Language Models: Results

-\paragraph{Qwen2.5-VL-7B and Pangea-7B.} CAS yields the largest self-deactivation drops in accuracy (Qwen: $-5.52\%$; Pangea: $-4.33$\%) paired with small cross-deactivation changes ($<1$\%), showing that the selected neurons are both important and relatively specific to their source culture.
-The associated flip-rate gaps are likewise large and positive, indicating that predictions change substantially only within the target culture.
+For Qwen2.5-VL-7B and Pangea-7B, ConAct yields the largest self-deactivation drops in accuracy (Qwen: $-5.52$; Pangea: $-4.33$) paired with small cross-deactivation changes ($<1$), showing that the selected neurons are both important and relatively specific to their source culture.
+The associated flip rate gaps are likewise large and positive, indicating that predictions change substantially only within the target culture.
 By contrast, LAP and MAD often produce broader off-diagonal interference, capturing neurons linked to shared or generic multimodal cues rather than culture-specific signals.
-Occasionally, LAP even improves performance upon masking, while this seems counterintuitive, this is a known phenomenon that can be explained as pruning overly dominant or noisy activations~\citep{ali2025detectingpruningprominentdetrimental}.

-\paragraph{LLaVA-v1.6-Mistral-7B.} For LLaVA, LAP induces the strongest self-deactivation drop ($-2.5$\%) but also larger cross-cultural spillover.
-CAS and MAD are more isolated yet smaller in magnitude, suggesting that cultural information is more diffusely distributed in this model.
+Occasionally, LAP even improves performance upon masking.
+Such gains can arise in ablation studies when removed units encode spurious or overly dominant features, effectively acting as a form of pruning \cite{ali2025detecting}.
+For LLaVA-v1.6-Mistral-7B, LAPE induces the strongest self-deactivation drop ($-4.43$) but also larger cross-cultural spillover.
+ConAct and MAD yield neurons that show more cultural selectivity yet smaller in effect magnitude.